SebastianErfort/notes_public/tech/dev/git/GitLab.md

   GIT_SUBMODULE_STRATEGY: recursive  # init/update/pull SMs recursively
 ```

+[To Be Continuous][tbc]: [GitLab CI templates][tbc-templates]
+> _to be continuous_ proposes a set of GitLab CI templates developed and maintained by DevOps and technology experts to build state-of-the-art CI/CD pipelines in minutes.

 #### Stages

 - `pages`: special and activated for projects where [[#GitLab Pages]] feature is enabled.
 After `build` stage artifacts (default `public/`) are deployed to configured destination